WellthCare

 Enrolling in Medicare Without the Headaches

-Most Medicare enrollment advice is written like a scavenger hunt: a few deadlines, a couple of forms, and a vague “talk to someone if you have questions.”
-That works for some people.
-For a lot of employees (and the HR teams supporting them), it’s how you end up with coverage gaps, unexpected bills, or permanent late-enrollment penalties.
+Most Medicare enrollment advice reads like a scavenger hunt: a few deadlines, a couple of forms, and a vague “talk to someone if you have questions.”
+That works for some.
+For a lot of employees—and the HR teams supporting them—it’s how you end up with coverage gaps, unexpected bills, or permanent late-enrollment penalties.

-Here’s the angle that rarely gets said out loud: enrolling in Medicare is a benefits administration event.
+Here’s a blunt truth: enrolling in Medicare is a benefits administration event.
 It’s closer to a coverage “cutover” than a simple signup.
-When you treat it like a workflow-with eligibility rules, payer-order logic, payroll implications, and documentation-it gets dramatically easier to do correctly.
+Treat it like a workflow—with eligibility rules, payer-order logic, payroll implications, and documentation—and it gets dramatically easier to do right.

 The question that decides everything